Relational De-Creation

 Matthew 8:12

-“but the children of the Kingdom will be thrown out into the outer darkness.
-There will be weeping and gnashing of teeth.”
+“while the sons of the kingdom will be thrown into the outer darkness.
+In that place there will be weeping and gnashing of teeth.”

 Matthew 25:41

-“Then he will say also to those on the left hand, ‘Depart from me, you cursed, into the eternal fire which is prepared for the devil and his angels;’”
+“Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.’”

 Revelation 20:1–3